-This step-by-step article demonstrates how to determine the client browser type in server-side code without using the BrowserType
+How to determine browser type in server-side code without the BrowserType object in ASP.NET

 The following list includes two sample user agent strings: